 The hotel also features a soothing luxury spa and rooms with private balconies that overlook the beautiful Pacific Ocean.
 Situated just 10 miles outside downtown Malibu, guests can even enjoy the coastal cuisine indoors on the hotel's beachfront terrace.

-Soak up the sun at the Malibu Beach Inn's own private beach or take a two minute walk to Malibu pier - the options are endless at this classy hotel.
+Soak up the sun at the Malibu Beach Inn's own private beach or take a two-minute walk to Malibu Pier and a short distance from Malibu Beach - the options are endless at this classy hotel.

 Given its location, amenities and luxurious feel, this hotel is great value for money and will certainly be an experience you won't ever forget.